openenclave/openenclave/docs/Community/Governance.md

 - **Chair**: the primary point of contact for a SIG or WG, responsible for the processes within the SIG; a tie-breaker in votes within the SIG, if needed
 - **Approver**: members of the SIG who are empowered to approve code changes
-- **Reviewer**: members of the SIG whose knowledge is respected by Committers, and whom are frequently asked to provide code reviews for patches
+- **Reviewer**: members of the SIG whose knowledge is respected by Approvers, and whom are frequently asked to provide code reviews for patches
 - **Member**: a voting member of a working group (role does not apply to SIGs)
 - **Emeritus**: a previously-active member of a SIG or WG, who has no current rights but whose contributions the community wishes to honor, and who may receive a fast-track back to privileges should they become active in this group again